credmp/credmp.github.io/content/posts/20251018-Your-own-cloud.md

 Once everything turns out to be working nicely for a little while I will also migrate over my blog and then start shutting down my Github and Gitlab accounts.
 For me that is an enormous moment, I have had these accounts for many years, my Github dates back to 2008.

-, lets see if the box is big enough when I migrate everything in.
+Lets see if the box is big enough when I migrate everything in.